Frequently Asked Questions

 - Academic students who go to Irish secondary schools aged 15 -16

-What we ask of our host family?
+What we ask of our host families?